clarissalabrum/math4610-1/lectures/lecture_02/md/lecture_02.md

 # Math 4610 Fundamentals of Computational Mathematics  - Lecture 2

+In this lesson, you will be introduced to simple algorithms for determining "machine epsilon" to quantify computer number precision.
+The output of these algorithms serve as a warning about using computers in the solution of real mathematical problems.
+In adition to finite precision in the representation of numbers on a computer, most approximation algorithms will require large numbers arithmetic operations to determine an appropriate approximation.

-In this lesson, you will be introduced to a simple algorithm for the determination of a machine epsilon.
-This algorithm will motivate an organized presentation of round off error and the analysis of how errors accumulate in complicated computations.
+resentation of round off error and the analysis of how errors accumulate in complex computations.
 One way to proceed is through interval analysis applied to numbers that are approximated in machine arithmetic.
 A simple example of how to build a shared library will also be discussed.
 This is an important skill to have in computational mathematics.